NaoY220/cse15l-lab-reports/labReport1.md

 --------

-3. Share an example of using the command with a path to a file as an argument.
+<b>3.
+Share an example of using the command with a path to a file as an argument.</b>

 The first 4 lines below are for setting up for doing task for this 3rd instruction: